suejohnmo/Akan-Names/README.md

 Link to github https://github.com/suejohnmo/Akan-Names

 # Setup instructions - includes any scripts that need to be run if necessary.
+Install a terminal
+install Atom or visual studio
+Create an account on github.
+clone project from https://github.com/suejohnmo/Akan-Names or Fork the Project.

 # Behaviour Driven Development (BDD).